ministries OF RESTOREOKC

 benefits to our clients

-Because we are job-training ministry, up to 50% of what you'd ordinarily pay for a housecleaning service is a "tax-deductible donation."
+Because we are job-training ministry, up to 50% of what you'd ordinarily pay for a housecleaning service is considered a “donation."

 You get a clean home and get to build a new relationship with an incredible team of servant-hearted women who want to serve, pray, and love on you!

-You get to be part of an incredible adventure to helping women break the multi-generational cycle of poverty for themselves and their children, in Jesus' name.
+You get to be part of an adventure to help women break a multi-generational cycle for themselves and their children!

-SChool and student support in our local community school
+SChool and student support in our community’s schools

 STONE OF HOPE